-Below, we've got quick overview of how to avoid the problem of non-paying customers before you're hit with one, but it it's too late for that, then you can skip ahead to see what else you can do to chase non-paying customers, easily.
+Below, we've got an overview of how to avoid the problem of non-paying customers before you're hit with one.
+However, if it's too late for that, then you can skip ahead to see what else you can do to more easily chase non-paying customers.

 How to Avoid Late-Paying and Non-Paying Customers:

 Let’s talk about avoiding the whole mess in the first place.